indigo-dc/oidc-agent/gitbook/api.md

 ## API
 ### C-API
-The C-API provides functions for getting a list of currently loaded account configurations and an access token for a specific configuration.
-They can be used easily.
-It is available as a static library at [GitHub](https://github.com/indigo-dc/oidc-agent/releases).
+The C-API provides functions for getting a list of currently loaded account configurations and an access token for a specific configuration as well as the associated issuer.
+These functions are designed for easy usage.
+The C-API is available as a static library at [GitHub](https://github.com/indigo-dc/oidc-agent/releases).

 ### IPC-API
 Alternatively an application can directly communicate with the oidc-agent through UNIX domain sockets.
 The socket address can be obtained from the environment variable which is set by the agent (```OIDC_SOCK```).
 The request has to be sent json encoded.
 We use a UNIX domain socket of type ```SOCK_SEQPACKET```.

+All Clients should ignore additional fields returned in a response from oidc-agent, if the client does not understand these fields.
 The following fields and values have to be present for the different calls:

 #### List of Accounts: